celiao/django-rest-authemail/example_project/README.rst

     http://127.0.0.1:8000/signup

 Enter your signup details.
 A verification email will be sent to the email address you enter, so include an email address to which you have access (but not the superuser email you entered earlier).
+If you don't see the email in your inbox, check your spam folder.

 Once you have entered your signup information and submitted the form, open up a new tab in your browser and go to the ``Django`` ``/admin``.
 Click on ``Signup codes`` to see the newly issued code.
 A new ``User`` will have been created with your email address, but will not yet appear under ``Verified users``.